cldeluna/2021_TechChange/2021-09-26_TechChange.md

 ---

-## Not only disruptive but cyclical
+## Change is not only disruptive but cyclical

 ![right, 75%, original](images/Evolution-of-Various-Computing-Models.png)

-The Pendulum
+The Change Pendulum
 - Mainframes >  PCs > Cloud > Table (college freshman talked into tablet rather than a laptop) Centralized/distributed
 - LateX Word Markdown

 ---
 # Managing Change & Adoption

-In your career this will be a challenge both as an individual and very likely in your chosen field.
+Throughout your career you will likely be both the changer and the changee.

+In my experience the most important questions to ask are:

+- What problem am I trying to solve?
+- Which forces are in play?
+- When is the time to change?

 ---

-# Tools
+# Tools#
 ![left, 75%, original](images/history-of-the-pen.jpeg)

 ---

 # The bigger picture

-- These are tools and they can't substitute excellence in your disciple...they can help tremendously
+- Tools can help achieve excellence in your disciple
 - Be open to technical change
-- Up to you to use them to make your life easier or not

-Be open to it, see if it makes your job easier,  is it its time?
+- Cultivate the skills to manage change

+^ Speaker Note
+Looking at a network engineer in 2021.

 ---
 # Discussion